-(3) On May 14, 2021, our subsidiary, WanTai Securities Corporation (Note), entered into an operating contract with Full Long Securities Co., Ltd. to transfer all of its (including the head office and Chang An Branch) operating interests in the centralized market and business premises entrusted with the trading of securities on the base date of the transfer.
+(3) On May 14, 2021, our subsidiary, King's Town Securities Co., Ltd., entered into an operating contract with Full Long Securities Co., Ltd. to transfer all of its (including the head office and Chang An Branch) operating interests in the centralized market and business premises entrusted with the trading of securities on the base date of the transfer.
 The total contract price is NTD 32,000 thousand (including tax).
-As of June 30, 2021, 50% of the total consideration of NTD 16,000 thousand was paid under other assets; the other 30% was paid upon the approval of the transfer by the competent authority; the remaining 20% was paid within seven days after the date of the transfer upon confirmation of the assets, financial and business conditions.
+As of December 31, 2021, 50% of the total consideration of NTD 16,000 thousand was paid under other assets; the other 30% was paid upon the approval of the transfer by the competent authority; the remaining 20% was paid within seven days after the date of the transfer upon confirmation of the assets, financial and business conditions.